ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 md1img.img, pi_img.img, preloader.img, scp.img,
 spmfw.img, sspm.img, super.img
 ```
-extract from fastboot rom only for mtk devices
+Extract from fastboot rom only for MTK devices.
 If any file is missing, it will be skipped and reported.
 Flashing stops if any partition fails.

 ---